nguyenph88/HomeLabProxmox/README.md

 4. Go to cloudflare website, set the A record for the domain for pve (also set * and www if you want)
 <img width="2019" height="115" alt="Screenshot 2025-07-24 152628" src="https://github.com/user-attachments/assets/35a0b98c-8a5b-4b05-bf3a-d69797855dfd" />

+5. At this point this pve.domain.com should be accessible from outside of the network
+6. Apply the same things for Plex, jellyfin or game server

 # Cloudflare DDNS
 To update the configuration edit `/etc/systemd/system/cloudflare-ddns.service`.
 After edit please restart with `systemctl restart cloudflare-ddns`

 # Nginx
+- If you cannot signin to proxmox with the 401 wrong ticket, needs to enabled SSL / HTTP2 support and force SSL for the domain

 # Misc & Notes:
-- Found a
-lot of cool scripts here: https://github.com/awesome-selfhosted/awesome-selfhosted?tab=readme-ov-file
+- Found a lot of cool scripts here: https://github.com/awesome-selfhosted/awesome-selfhosted?tab=readme-ov-file